enkidevs/curriculum/sql/ddl/data-types/sql-numeric-data-types-2.md

 - `REAL`
 - `DOUBLE PRECISION`

-The `REAL` and `DOUBLE PRECISION` types are very similar to `FLOAT`, with the difference being that you cannot choose the precision, this is already defined by the Relational Database Management System (RDBMS).
+The `REAL` and `DOUBLE PRECISION` types are very similar to `FLOAT`.
+However, unlike `FLOAT` you cannot choose the precision, as this is already defined by the Relational Database Management System (RDBMS).
 The general convention is that `DOUBLE PRECISION` allows for a higher degree of accuracy than the `REAL` type.

 ---
 ## Practice